tl;dr

 Generator gives you a starting point.
 Optimizer gives you control.
 Rewriter gives you polish.

 Pick the one that matches your actual bottleneck.
 You'll spend less time iterating and get much cleaner outputs.
+And once you've optimized a prompt once, keep it—that template is now your highest-leverage asset.

 FAQ